MLTQ/OrbWeaver/Docs/Design.md

 - **Domain services** (`ThreadService`, `PeerService`, `FileService`) provide validated business logic on top of the repositories; the file service now streams uploads into the on-disk `FsStore` while keeping SQLite metadata in sync.
 - **HTTP API** is implemented with Axum and currently exposes `/health`, thread CRUD helpers, file upload/download endpoints, and peer management (including friendcode registration).
 - **Networking** spins up an Iroh router (custom relay optional) that serves both the Graphchan gossip protocol and `/iroh-bytes/4`, tracks live QUIC connections, and broadcasts thread/file events to connected peers.
+- **Desktop bundle** ships as the new `graphchan_desktop` crate.
+It starts a reusable `GraphchanNode`, launches the embedded HTTP server on a Tokio runtime, points the egui client at that local URL, and keeps the API open for other tools.

+## Desktop App Mode
+`graphchan_desktop` embeds both crates.
+On startup it:
+1. Loads `GraphchanConfig`, bootstraps via `GraphchanNode`, and starts the HTTP + Iroh services.
+2. Sets `GRAPHCHAN_API_URL` to the bound localhost port so the egui frontend automatically talks to the embedded backend.
+3. Keeps the REST API exposed for other clients on the same machine (curl, future GUIs, etc.).

+Shutting down the window aborts the Axum task and calls `NetworkHandle::shutdown`, so each desktop session cleans up its QUIC endpoint before exit.
+Operators can still run the backend headless; the desktop binary simply provides a “batteries included” option built on the same services.

 ## Module Responsibilities
 - `config`: Discovers filesystem layout via `GraphchanPaths` (derived from `current_exe().parent()`), loads port + network hints from environment (`GRAPHCHAN_API_PORT`, `GRAPHCHAN_PUBLIC_ADDRS`, `GRAPHCHAN_RELAY_URL`).